Shiro Takatani: Dumb Type

 After the death of the artistic director Teiji Furuhashi in 1995, some members left the company, while new ones joined it, as the composer Ryoji Ikeda.
 They continued working under Shiro Takatani's direction and created the performances OR (1997–1999), memorandum (1999–2003), Voyage (2002–2009), and the related installations OR (1997), Cascade (2000), Voyages (2002) and MEMORANDUM OR VOYAGE (2014).
+A new performance 2020 was staged by Takatani and the new members of Dumb Type without audience in Kyoto during covid 19 pandemic and in 2022 Dumb Type represented Japan at the Venice Biennale.

 Solo Projects

 Alongside his activities within Dumb Type, Takatani has created a number of installations and performances under his own name.

 Since his first installation frost frames, created at Canon Artlab in 1998, Takatani has been invited by museums, festivals and theatres worldwide.